-- 7.1.1: Regulate land development to protect the attributes, functions and amenities of the natural environment.
-Continue to review, amend and implement land development regulations to ensure the protection of the attributes, functions and amenities of the natural environment under all projected growth scenarios. - 7.1.2: No additional areas will be designated with heavy or light industrial land use plan categories within 500 feet of rivers' associated EPCHC Jurisdictional wetlands and/or other surface waters lines. - 7.1.3: Explore creating incentives for Green Developments such as new homes and commercial buildings which follow criteria and become certified under the U.S. Green Building Council's "Leadership in Energy and Environmental Design" (LEED) program, the Florida Green Building Coalition (FGBC), or meet similar standards of development.
-Encourage the design of communities, subdivisions and individual buildings that follow criteria for energy efficiency. - 7.1.4: Encourage the use of best practices development and redevelopment principles, strategies, and engineering solutions that will result in the removal of coastal real property from flood zone designations established by FEMA. - 7.1.5: Continue to review the adequacy of building freeboard requirements to address natural hazards. - 7.1.6: Support the creation of incentive based programs such as, but not limited to, conservation easements, less than fee acquisition, tax incentives, conservation easement property assessment, or other options as deemed appropriate which will be designed to protect the environment.
+- 7.1.1: 10.3 Regulate land development to protect the attributes, functions and amenities of the natural environment.
+Continue to review, amend and implement land development regulations to ensure the protection of the attributes, functions and amenities of the natural environment under all projected growth scenarios. - 7.1.2: 10.4 No additional areas will be designated with heavy or light industrial land use plan categories within 500 feet of rivers' associated EPCHC Jurisdictional wetlands and/or other surface waters lines. - 7.1.3: 3.1.1 Explore creating incentives for Green Developments such as, new homes and commercial buildings which follow criteria and become certified under the U.S. Green Building Council's "Leadership in Energy and Environmental Design" (LEED) program, the Florida Green Building Coalition (FGBC), or meet similar standards of development.
+Encourage the design of communities, subdivisions and individual buildings that follow criteria for energy efficiency. - 7.1.4: 10.7 Reduce repetitive (flood) loss properties through methods such as at-risk property acquisition or elevation, as feasible.
+Encourage the use of best practices development and redevelopment principles, strategies, and engineering solutions that will result in the removal of coastal real property from flood zone designations established by FEMA. - 7.1.5: 10.8 Review the efficacy of requiring that all new structures built in the 100-year floodplain include at least 2-foot freeboard elevation.
+Continue to review the adequacy of building freeboard requirements to address natural hazards.

-7.1.7: Promote public/private partnerships with agricultural landholders emphasizing incentive-based programs to protect the natural resources.
+- 7.1.6: 31.6 Support the creation of -create incentive based programs such as, but not limited to, conservation easements, less than fee acquisition, tax incentives, conservation easement property assessment, or other options as deemed appropriate which will be designed to protect the environment. - 7.1.7: 31.1 Promote public/private partnerships with agricultural landholders emphasizing incentive-based programs to protect the natural resources.